 Recruitment efforts will also include advertisements in local newspapers and on the school's website, presentations and fliers at local universities, school job fairs, and via word of mouth.
-Also, each year, Somerset Academy, Inc. holds a recruitment convention that attracts applicants from all over the country.
 Considerable effort will be taken during interviews to hire the most qualified candidates that cumulatively represent the diverse racial/ethnic background of the local community and county that we serve.